Azure-Samples/azure-search-openai-demo-csharp/README.md

 ### Quickstart

-* In Azure: navigate to the Azure WebApp deployed by azd.
-The URL is printed out when azd completes (as "Endpoint"), or you can find it in the Azure portal.
+* In Azure: navigate to the Azure Static Web App deployed by `azd`.
+The URL is printed out when `azd` completes (as "Endpoint"), or you can find it in the Azure portal.
-* Running locally: navigate to 127.0.0.1:5000
+* When running locally, navigate to <https://localhost:5001> for the client or <https://localhost:7181/swagger> for the Open API server page.

 Once in the web app:

 * Try different topics in chat or Q&A context.
 For chat, try follow up questions, clarifications, ask to simplify or elaborate on answer, etc.
 * Explore citations and sources
-* Click on "settings" to try different options, tweak prompts, etc.
+* Click on the "settings" icon to try different options, tweak prompts, etc.

 ## Resources